Began teaching at NMU in 2020

 Research Interests

-• Ecosystem services of rangelands of the southwestern United States
+• Ecosystem services of rangelands of the southwestern United States.

-• Fire impacts on eastern mixed forests of the United States
+• Fire impacts on eastern mixed forests of the United States.

 About Dr. Naito

 As a geographer and landscape ecologist, Dr. Adam Naito integrates field work, Geographic Information Systems, remote sensing, and simulation modeling to improve our understanding of landscape-scale changes in vegetation and its implications for cross-scale interactions and ecosystem services in terrestrial systems.
-His work has spanned multiple environments, including the montane forests of northern California, Arctic Alaska, the Appalachian Mountains, Southwestern rangelands, and the North Woods of the Upper Midwest.
-Outside of the classroom, he has employed and mentored ~100 undergraduate and graduate students, many of whom are now pursuing successful careers in Earth and Environmental Science-related fields at Federal and state agencies or are furthering their education.
+His work has spanned multiple environments, including the montane forests of northern California, Arctic Alaska, the Appalachian Mountains, Southwestern rangelands, and the North Woods and agricultural settings of the Upper Midwest.
+Outside of the classroom, he has employed and mentored ~110 undergraduate and graduate students, many of whom are now pursuing successful careers in Earth and Environmental Science-related fields at Federal and state agencies or are furthering their education.

 Select Publications